-The Hifiman Deva is the company’s second Bluetooth capable full-sized open planar headphone.
-Offering aptX and LDAC decoding it is priced at $299.
-You can also buy the DEVA without the Bluemini BT module at $219.
+This is a review of the new Hifiman Deva which is the company’s second Bluetooth-capable full-sized open planar headphone.
+Offering aptX and LDAC decoding it is priced at an SRP of $299.

-Disclaimer: The Hifiman Deva is a sample in exchange for our honest opinion in this review.
+Disclaimer: This sample was sent to us in exchange for our honest opinion.
 We thank the team at Hifiman for giving us this opportunity.

 It seems Hifiman has been bitten by the Bluetooth bug for their headphones.
 We only just finished a review of their flagship wireless headphones, the Ananda BT then along comes another, the Deva.